-1. Integrated Master of Science in Optometry and Vision Sciences: The 5-year Integrated M.Sc. course is designed to train the students in different aspects of optometry and vision science and is backed up with extensive practical skills and one year of mandatory clinical internship their 4th year of training at any of the recognized Institutions by SoMS like LV Prasad Eye Institute, Hyderabad, Aravind Eye Hospital, Mehdipatnam, Hyderabad.
-Centre for Sight, Hyderabad, Pushpagiri Eye Institute, Swaroop Eye Hospital.
-The selection process for the internship includes written test and or interview at the end of their third year.
+1. Integrated Master of Science in Optometry and Vision Sciences: The 5-year Integrated M.Sc. course is designed to train the students in differentaspects of optometry and vision science and is backed upwith extensive practical skills and one year of mandatory clinical internshiptheir 4th year of training.
+The clinical internship can be undertaken at any of the recognized Institutions approved by the SoMS like LV Prasad Eye Institute, Hyderabad, Aravind Eye Hospital, Mehdipatnam, Hyderabad.
+Centre for Sight, Hyderabad, Pushpagiri Eye Institute, Swaroop Eye Hospital upon fulfilling the selection criteria of written test and or interview conducted by the clinical institution at the end of their third year.
+Some of the clinical institutions charge fees for internship and some pay stipend to the students doing clinical internship.